franke-hub/SDL/COMMIT.md

 (See the accompanying file LICENSE.MIT or the original contained within https://opensource.org/licenses/MIT)

-Minor changes are not documented in this change log, but since the distribution is maintained in git, changes are always recorded.
+Minor changes are generally not documented here.
+This distribution is maintained using git, which records every change.
+The gitk viewer provides a line by line change view.

 ----

-#### 04/22/2025 maint/trunk
+#### 04/24/2025 maint/trunk (edited)

-Modified:
+Added:
 - ~/bat/restore
 Similar to ~/bat/backup, but using rsync fetch rather than store.

+Modified:
 - ~/doc
 Added description of an obscure problem along with its solution.
 Other sections were rewritten for clarity.